Er1k-sav/Repo-searcher/README.md

 **🤔What is it?**
 ---
-GitHub Repository searcher is a simple web application which you can use to find some really interesting projects made by other users on the platform with a specific technologie!
+GitHub Repository searcher is a simple web application which you can use to find some really interesting projects made by other users on the platform with a specific technology!

 **⚙How to use it?**
 ---